-a.
-Formal interpreters include MPHA bilingual staff and contract vendors.

-- b.
-Formal interpreters shall be used at the: 1) formal hearing for denial of admission to public housing; and 2) informal settlement conferences and formal hearing for termination of public housing; - c.
-A MPHA Staff interpreter may not be a subordinate to the person making the decision.
+- 1) Formal interpreters include MPHA bilingual staff and contract vendors. - 2) Formal interpreters shall be used at the: 1) formal hearing for denial of admission to public housing; and 2) informal settlement conferences and formal hearing for termination of public housing; - 3) MPHA Staff interpreter may not be a subordinate to the person making the decision.